 A few years ago, I was working my way through college by nannying after school.
-I thought I was a pretty cool nanny, but as amazing as I was, I couldn’t hop through sidewalk sketches into imaginary worlds, my snapping fingers never cleaned up any bedrooms, and I couldn’t sing quite as beautifully as Mary Poppins could.
+I thought I was a pretty cool nanny, but as amazing as I was, I couldn’t hop through sidewalk sketches and into imaginary worlds, my snapping fingers never cleaned up any bedrooms, and I couldn’t sing quite as beautifully as Mary Poppins.
 But I could still pretend to be as practically perfect as Mary Poppins, at least on Halloween.
-I looked into my closet, which was embarrassingly full of thrifted ’70s clothes, and I surprisingly found pretty much everything I needed for a Mary Poppins costume- all that was missing was a hat.
+I looked into my closet, which was embarrassingly full of thrifted ’70s clothes, and I surprisingly found pretty much everything I needed for a Mary Poppins costume.
+(All that was missing was a hat!)
 I put together the entire outfit using things I owned or found at the thrift store, and you can too!
 Check out my instructions in the slideshow below.

 Check your closets to see if you have any of these supplies, or check your local thrift store:

 - white silk daisies and little red flowers

 - black straw boater hat, or straw hat and black spray paint

 - red ribbon tied in a bow with a safety pin to attach it

 - white blouse- preferably with no fold-down collar

 - gray or black blazer- puffed sleeves are a bonus!